jeremyfelt/webconference-2014/talk.md

 This fires my up my virtual machine and starts all of the services I need to develop locally.

 I subscribe to updates on various packages like PHP and Nginx, so I'm often aware when a new release is available and if it includes updates that we should look at for production.
-At this point, I'll run `vagrant provision` to have my local machine go through the same provisioning that would occur on production.
+At this point, if there is something that should be updated in the server environment, I'll run `vagrant provision` to have my local machine go through the same provisioning that would occur on production.

 And if all this completes successfully and the project is working as expected, I connect to the production machine and issue two commands.